 Children with Birth Defects Can Be Happy

-A major 2011 study of the attitudes of people with Down syndrome and their families, published in the American Journal of Medical Genetics, revealed that 99% of parents loved their DS son or daughter, 97% were proud of them, and 79% felt their outlook on life was more positive because of them.
+- A major 2011 study of the attitudes of people with Down syndrome and their families, published in the American Journal of Medical Genetics, revealed that 99% of parents loved their DS son or daughter, 97% were proud of them, and 79% felt their outlook on life was more positive because of them.
 Only 5% were embarrassed by them and a mere 4% regretted having them.

-Abortion Because of Birth Defects: Rejecting Human Children
+Abortion for Birth Defects: Rejecting Human Children

-A child with a birth defect is still a child — no matter how serious his disability.
+A child with a birth defect is still a child — no matter how serious his or her disability.
 We poor human beings, with our limited intelligence and vision, cannot even begin to perceive the intricacies of God’s plans for our own lives, let alone His intentions for a child who has not even been born yet.

 God tells us in Jeremiah 1:5, “Before I formed you in the womb I knew you; before you came to birth I consecrated you.”